Clemente Veterans’ Initiative

 As a 2016 graduate put it: "Let's face it, veterans suffer much mental stress, injury and heartache.
 Clemente seems to offer veterans a place to start moving through their emotions with a guided curriculum.
 They are able to get out of their heads and into other valuable forms of thought.
 They are able to put some of their stuffed frustration and shame into words through pen and paper or paintings or discussion.
 I believe Clemente exposes veterans to talents, skills, and desires they may not have recognized in themselves."

-For more information contact Lela Hilton, National Program Director
+For more information contact Lela Hilton, Executive Director